Dyson Automotive Research and Development Ltd – Tax Strategy

 4. Tax risk management

-The Group’s risk management (which includes tax risks) is overseen by the Board, supported by the Group Audit Committee, to which the Group Risks and Internal Audit functions report.
+The Group’s risk management (which includes tax risks) is overseen by the Board, supported by the Group Risk Committee and Group Audit Committee (the latter in terms of financial internal controls).

 The two key tax risks, and details of how the Group manages them are: